- Dependency management

 Composer requires PHP 5.3.2+ to run.
 A few sensitive php settings and compile flags are also required, but when using the installer you will be warned about any incompatibilities.

-To install packages from sources instead of simple zip archives, you will need git, svn or hg depending on how the package is version-controlled.
+To install packages from sources instead of simple zip archives, you will need git, svn, fossil or hg depending on how the package is version-controlled.

 Composer is multi-platform and we strive to make it run equally well on Windows, Linux and OSX.